Book review: The Forbidden Innocent by Sharon Kendrick (Mills & Boon [Modern Romance], 2011 )

-Because she can’t trust him, she leaves.
-Conveniently, Mrs. Marchant dies in her sleep.
-Ashley starts a new life down south, inherits her grandmother who decided to have a change of heart and do her estranged grandchild right finally, and finds out she has relatives.
+Because Ashley can’t trust Jack, she leaves.
+Conveniently, Mrs Marchant dies in her sleep.
+Ashley starts a new life down south, inherits her grandmother, who decided to have a change of heart and finally do right by her estranged grandchild, and finds out she has relatives.
 Aww.
 And then Ashley gets a call about Blackwood having burned down (because CARELESSNESS CAUSES FIRE), comes back and goes all doe-eyed again and they live happily ever after.

 Dunno, it just feels so … so … tame!
-And I’m not convinced that in 2011, someone being married would be that big a deal when it comes to being with them.
+And I’m not convinced that in 2010 someone being married would be that big a deal when it comes to being with them.
 Especially not when you’ve separated and live on two different continents.
 There’s nothing to make you believe how and why they fall in love either, aside from a strong physical attraction.
 (Hey, that sounds familiar!)
-You don’t necessarily pledge each other eternal love and live happily ever after just because you get a boner every time you look at them (literally or figuratively, depending on gender).
+You don’t necessarily pledge each other eternal love and live happily ever after just because you get a (literal or figurative) boner every time you look at them.
 When the original novel shines through – which is mainly toward the end – it’s nice, but at the same time, feels a bit … dishonest, maybe?
 Tacky?
 It doesn’t quite work.